Updated June 23, 2021

 If the employee cannot update Direct Deposit Information online, the Direct Deposit Authorization Form should be faxed or mailed to the Payroll office.

-If the employee does not have a U.S. bank account, contact Finance about requesting a wire transfer.
+If the employee does not have a U.S. bank account, request a wire transfer.

-The department may need to submit the request for each payment and will be required to pay the fee associated with each wire transfer.
+The department may need to submit the request for each payment.
+There may be a fee associated with each wire transfer.

 Travel and/or Moving Expenses

-Whenever staff members request to but are not required to work from a non-University site, travel and/or moving expense reimbursement is at the discretion of the department and staff should expect the reimbursement to be subject to personal income tax.
+Whenever staff members make a request but are not required to work from a non-University site, unless otherwise agreed the employee is responsible for all expenses related to remote work, including but not limited to commuting, travel and/or moving expenses.
+Staff should expect any reimbursement provided to be subject to personal income tax.

 Whenever staff members are required to establish a temporary residence at a remote work location for extended periods of time, they may be eligible for remote location compensation and/or reimbursement for transportation costs incurred.